 Slice brisket across the grain and add it back to vegetable mixture to warm up.

-We like to serve this with a collection of mustards: Dijon, Polish, honey-mustard, whatever.
-Then I'll smear one slice of meat with Dijon, another with honey-mustard, and a potato with Polish.
+Serve this with a collection of mustards: Dijon, Polish, honey-mustard, whatever.
+Then smear one slice of meat with Dijon, another with honey-mustard, and a potato with Polish.
 The various mustards give each bite a unique flavor.

 - Juniper berries have wonderfully resinous flavor.
 If you can't find them at your local gourmet store, you might add a sprig of fresh rosemary instead.